alix-tz/escriptorium-documentation/docs/index.md

 ## Walkthrough

-Since covering every features in an application like eScriptorium produces a long documentation, it is broken down into several pages under the "Walkthrough" section.
+Covering every features in an application like eScriptorium produces a long documentation, so we have broken it down into several pages in the "Walkthrough" section.

 For example, [**Import data**](import.md) covers feature related to importing images, transcriptions or models in the application.
-The **Predict** section covers features related to using models to predict the lay out (segmentation) or the transcription of a document.
+The [**Automatic prediction**](predict.md) section covers features related to using models to predict the lay out (segmentation) or the transcription of a document.

-For a more details index of the walkthrough section, see [**Walkthrough**](walkthrough.md)"
+For a more details index of the walkthrough section, see [**Walkthrough**](walkthrough.md).

 ## Contribute